Exawind/nalu-wind/docs/source/user/running.rst

 Examples
 --------

-Here we describe any examples we have for users to try running Nalu.
+Here we describe any examples we have for users to try running Nalu-Wind.

 Tutorials
 ---------